-Water Treatment Services provide specialist legionella risk assessment solutions for the control of legionella and Legionnaires’ disease in the workplace.
-We help businesses, landlords and property owners meet their obligations under current UK health and safety law to keep people safe.
+Water Treatment Services provide specialist water safety and legionella risk assessment solutions for the control of Legionnaires’ disease in the workplace.
+We help employers, landlords and property owners meet their obligations under current UK health and safety law to keep people safe.

 All UK businesses, including property owners and landlords must carryout and maintain an accurate, upto date risk assessment for the control of legionella in their premises.